BIO

 As a designer, Jenna enjoys exploring ways to make their work visually engaging while maintaining clarity in communication.
 She has studied typography, color theory, the history of design, and brand identity.
 Jenna uses their insight on composition to help clients achieve aesthetically pleasing and coherent work.

-When Jenna is not dancing or designing, they can usually be found knitting or attempting to crochet.
+When Jenna is not dancing or designing, they can usually be found crafting away as their alter ego, Granny Gross.